developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/sapandroid/index.md

         :::xml
         <buttonxmlfile value="file://%INSTALLDIR%/android_sap/ EKBCustomLayouts.encrypted" />

-* **EnterpriseKeyBoard** enables the custom layouts made for Zebra's Enterprise Keyboard to input data.
-For this setting to work properly, the `*.encrypted` file containing layouts must be present in the `/enterprise/device/settings/ekb/config/` device folder (see Sample Layouts, below).
+* **EnterpriseKeyBoard** (EKB) enables the custom layouts made for Zebra's Enterprise Keyboard to input data.
+For this setting to work properly, the `*.encrypted` file containing layouts must be present in the `/enterprise/device/settings/ekb/config/` device folder on the device (see EKB Layouts, below).
 * **Default** activates the default IME in the device for data input.

 #### Examples: